Illinois COVID-19 Update: IL reports 7,374 cases, 178 coronavirus deaths

 WATCH: Will Astra-Zeneca vaccines be available in US soon?

-The new strain of the virus was originally detected in the United Kingdom, but the cases in Colorado have no connection to the UK, making health experts conclude the virus has been circulating in the United States for a long time, including Illinois.
+The timing is worrisome as millions traveled for the holidays.
+So far, the variant has not been found in Illinois, but that doesn't mean it's not here.

-"I don't think it's here in Illinois in large numbers," Chicago Dept. of Public Health Commissioner Dr. Allison Arwady said.
-"Regardless, it doesn't change any guidance on what we need to do."
+"I think it's possible it's here in Illinois.
+I don't think it's here in Illinois in large numbers.
+But regardless, it doesn't change any of the guidance or what we need to do," Dr. Arwady said.

-Health experts expect the new mutation to surface in many states around the U.S. in the next few weeks.
-Current vaccines and those under development will protect people against the new variant, but doctors remind people it will be months before vaccines are available to all who want them.
+That means continued mask wearing, distancing, and hand washing until enough people are vaccinated.

-So, doctors cannot stress enough how important it is to hold it together during the winter months, continue following protocols, limit travel until the weather gets warmer and until the vaccine is widely distributed.
+"If we pull together as a nation, we're going to be looking at this thing in the rearview mirror," Dr. Fauci said.

 WATCH: Vaccines' impact may not be felt until spring, medical experts say